John James Audubon: Immigration to the United States

 In 1803, his father obtained a false passport so that Jean-Jacques could go to the United States to avoid conscription in the Napoleonic Wars.
-18-year-old Jean-Jacques boarded ship, changing his name to the anglicized form John James Audubon.
-Jean Audubon and Claude Rozier arranged a business partnership for their sons John James Audubon and Jean Ferdinand Rozier to pursue lead mining in Pennsylvania.
-The Audubon-Rozier partnership was based on Claude Rozier's buying half of Jean Audubon's share of a plantation in Haiti, and lending money to the partnership as secured by half interest in lead mining at Audubon's Pennsylvania property of Mill Grove.
+18-year-old Jean-Jacques boarded ship, anglicizing his name to John James Audubon.
+Jean Audubon and Claude Rozier arranged a business partnership for their sons John James Audubon and Jean Ferdinand Rozier to pursue lead mining in Pennsylvania at Audubon's Pennsylvania property of Mill Grove.
+The Audubon-Rozier partnership was based on Rozier's buying half of Jean Audubon's share of a plantation in Haiti, and lending money to the partnership as secured by half interest in the lead mining.

 Audubon caught yellow fever upon arrival in New York City.
-The ship's captain placed him in a boarding house run by Quaker women.
-They nursed Audubon to recovery and taught him English.
-He traveled with the family's Quaker lawyer to the Audubon family farm, Mill Grove.
+The ship's captain placed him in a boarding house run by Quaker women who nursed Audubon to recovery and taught him English.
+He traveled with the family's Quaker lawyer to the Audubon family farm at Mill Grove.
 The 284 acre homestead is located on the Perkiomen Creek a few miles from Valley Forge.

 Audubon lived with the tenants in the two-story stone house, in an area that he considered a paradise.
 "Hunting, fishing, drawing, and music occupied my every moment; cares I knew not, and cared naught about them."
 Studying his surroundings, Audubon quickly learned the ornithologist's rule, which he wrote down as, "The nature of the place—whether high or low, moist or dry, whether sloping north or south, or bearing tall trees or low shrubs—generally gives hint as to its inhabitants."